liemgumball/typescript-training/README.md

 ## Target:

 -   Apply knowledge of HTML5/CSS3/TypeScript (with ES6 syntax).
--   Understand and apply MVC pattern.
+-   Understand and apply MVC pattern, OOP.
 -   Understand and apply Type Manipulation.

 ## Design on figma: